 Factual Reporting: MIXED

 Notes: Food Matters originally began from a movie in 2008 and then became a popular website that features information about food and diet.
 While not all of the information contained on the website is pseudoscience, there is still plenty of it.
 For instance, they promote the highly controversial and dangerous Gerson Therapy as a cure for Cancer.
 There is zero scientific evidence that Gerson Therapy works.
-Food Matters also promotes anti-vaccination propaganda though the use of questionable studies that they don’t actually link to.
-Other than miracle cures, they also promote anti-Gmo propaganda and other questionable information to sell product.
+Food Matters also promotes anti-vaccination propaganda through the use of questionable studies that they don’t actually link to.
+Other than miracle cures, they also promote anti-Gmo propaganda and other questionable information to sell a product.
 Overall, this a quackery level pseudoscience website.
 (D. Van Zandt 1/7/2018)